m1-llie/m1-llie.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a second-year master student at Tsinghua University, Beijing, China, advised by [Prof. Yu Jiang](https://sites.google.com/site/jiangyu198964/home).
 I am proud to be a member of the [Software System Security Assurance Group - WingTecher Lab](http://wingtecher.com/homeen).
-Previously, I received my bachelor's degree in Cybersecurity from Sichuan University, Chengdu, China, where I was advised by [Prof. Haizhou Wang](http://www.cyber-wang.cn/).
+Previously, I received my bachelor's degree in Cybersecurity from Sichuan University, Chengdu, China.

 I am interested in the intersection of data, security, and system, with a focus on program analysis, malware analysis and mitigation, data and privacy protection, fuzzing, and IoT security.
 Guided by a relentless pursuit of understanding and mitigating evolving computer security threats, I am committed to designing and developing practical security tools that prioritize the detection and defense against diverse vulnerabilities for software and systems.
 My research journey explores both established and emerging domains, aiming to contribute to the broader field of computer security through innovative solutions.